 “Fucking waste of my time this shit!”
 Dr. Nelson screeched into the empty room.

-Mr. Reynolds’ instructions to integrate fifteen men and women of very low intelligence into the experiment might have been easier had not hundreds of people applied.
-Furthermore, each of the fifteen people Nelson would have to choose, -under Reynolds' orders- should in some way or another, be desperately in need of money, if possible.
-In other words, the subjects had to be stupid and/or desperate enough that they'd ignore the fine print.
-If either of these criteria were not met, then he was to shred their folder immediately.
+Mr. Reynolds’ instructions were to integrate fifteen men and women into the experiment.
+A task that might have been a lot easier had not hundreds of people applied.
+Furthermore, each of the fifteen people Nelson would have to choose, -under Reynold’s orders- should in some way or another, be in such desperate need of money that they would surely ignore all the fine print.
+This meant he had to somehow guess as to who might be clever enough to actually read the fine print, and this was no easy task.
 Nelson stared a moment at the over-filled shredder basket next to his chair and sighed.

 “Help me out Jack,” he muttered under his breath.

 The thick folder held Jack’s online application, credit report, police report, FBI file, social media records, and driving record.
 Everything furnished by the CIA.
-The doctor rapidly scanned through each document, anxiously aware of the uncomfortable pressure building inside his bladder with each sip of coffee.
+The doctor rapidly scanned through each document, anxiously aware of the uncomfortable pressure building inside his bladder with each passing moment.
 When he finished reading, he let out a long thankful sigh.
-He decided then and there that the sorry-soul of Jack McCoy was going to be his fifteenth subject in the drug trial.
-All things considered, Mr. McCoy was a wild variable to the experiment.
+He decided, then and there, that the sorry soul of Jack McCoy was going to be his fifteenth subject in the drug trial.
+All things considered; Mr. McCoy was a wild variable to the experiment.
 The fourteen applicants he’d already approved, breathed very average lives, under very ordinary circumstances.
 Most had their problems, and some had bigger problems than others, but none of them compared to Jacks.